Irwin Donenfeld: Early life and education

-Donenfeld was born in the Bronx, New York, to a Romanian-Jewish family.
+Donenfeld was born in the Bronx, New York City, to a Romanian-Jewish family.
 A teenager when Superman and Batman debuted in 1938/1939, and son of the characters' publisher, Donenfeld often claimed he was the first kid in America to read the adventures of two of the world's most famous superheroes.

 Donenfeld attended New York's Columbia Grammar School.
 He was a notable student athlete, playing baseball and football.
 During World War II he served in the Air Force, where he boxed, and was covered by The Ring magazine.
 After college, Donenfeld attended Bates College, in Lewiston, Maine.

 Early career

 Donenfeld joined DC (officially known by its parent company name National Periodical Publications; although it is generally understood to stand for Detective Comics, Irwin insisted in an early 21st Century interview that DC actually stood for Donenfeld Comics) in 1948 at the age of 22, becoming a co-owner with his father and Jack S. Liebowitz.
 A recent college graduate, he was already married and had a child.